Carlos & Alexa PenaVega Reveal Secrets to Their Successful Marriage on Daily Pop

 Alexa PenaVega and Carlos PenaVega are happily married screen partners and co-parents to two children.
 In this exclusive clip from Thursday's Daily Pop, the couple shares wisdom about staying grounded, achieving work-life balance and maintaining a healthy relationship in the meantime.

-"We communicate," says Carlos, who stars opposite his wife of six years in Hallmark's upcoming Picture Perfect Mysteries sequel, premiering Sunday, Feb 16.
+"We communicate," says Carlos, who stars opposite his wife of six years in the Hallmark Movies & Mysteries network's upcoming Picture Perfect Mysteries: Dead Over Diamonds, premiering Sunday, Feb 16.
 "I know that seems so corny, but…"

 "Communication is super key," Alexa agrees, as is periodically stepping away from professional responsibilities to focus on family.